peidi-L/Final/README.md

 - Extend latent space models to accommodate signed relationships in a geometrically principled manner
 - Offer insights into how curvature-based latent representations can improve model interpretability and prediction for real-world network data

+## Implementation Notes

+### Computational Considerations

+The loss functions are vectorized using numpy operations to handle large networks efficiently.
+For the Slashdot dataset subset (1000 nodes, ~50k edges), each optimization iteration computes all pairwise distances simultaneously rather than iterating through edges.

+### Optimization Strategy

+The two-stage training approach addresses the competing objectives of clustering friends while separating enemies.
+Stage 1 establishes friend structure, then Stage 2 refines positions while enforcing enemy separation.
+L-BFGS-B is used for its efficiency, though boundary constraints for hyperbolic space may require alternative optimizers in future work.

+### Challenges Encountered

+- **Boundary constraints**: Hyperbolic space requires points to stay within the Poincaré disk.
+Current initialization keeps points safely inside, but optimization constraints need refinement.
+- **Loss balancing**: The relative weighting of friend vs. enemy terms affects convergence.
+The current 2.0 multiplier on friend errors was determined empirically.
+- **Numerical stability**: Distances near the disk boundary approach infinity, requiring careful initialization and potentially different distance formulations.

 ### Setup

 ### Environment Setup